 By the way, no one will see your blog while it’s under construction.
 Bluehost will set up a “Wordpress site coming soon!” message until you choose to publish your site.

 And if you publish too soon, you can always take it down temporarily with a plug-in such as the Under Construction Page or Minimal Coming Soon & Maintenance Mode.
-Some plugins are also totally customizable.
-The Under Construction Page plugin, for example, could look something like this:

 Once you’ve finished your design, written up your bio, and perhaps even added a few blog posts, you can deactivate this plug-in and let your blog go live once again to the world.